-Kelda Eurobond Co Limited's financial comprise:
+Kelda Holdings Limited's financial statements comprise:

-- the company balance sheet as at 31 March 2015; and - the notes to the company financial statements, which include a summary of significant accounting policies and other explanatory information.
+- the balance sheet as at 31 March 2015; and - the notes to the financial statements, which include a summary of significant accounting policies.

-The financial reporting framework that has been applied in the preparation of the financial statements is applicable law and United Kingdom Accounting Standards (United Kingdom Generally Accepted Accounting Practice), including FRS 101 "Reduced Disclosure Framework".
+The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards, including FRS 101 "Reduced Disclosure Framework.